Join our network. Make change happen.

 Greening the Construction Industry in Zimbabwe

 The chapter sought to evaluate the implementation of green construction in the construction industry in Zimbabwe and its contribution towards enhancing sustainability in construction practice.
+It also highlights the concepts/principles

 Policy Group(s):